This article was published in Australian Dictionary of Biography, Volume 3, (MUP), 1969

 In 1847 Burnett was sent to complete the work of Henry Stuart Russell, a squatter whose dissatisfaction with pastures on the Darling Downs had led in 1842 to his discovery of the headwaters of a large river system beyond the Upper Brisbane River.
 By 1846 thirteen squatters had taken up runs on this new system, and it was important to know where the river entered the sea and whether wool could be shipped from its mouth.
 In his first expedition in 1847 Burnett traced the largest of the rivers down to its tidal reaches, but since he could not penetrate the dense coastal scrubs he returned to Brisbane for a boat and explored the river from its mouth to the point where he had abandoned his overland expedition.
 Believing that the mouth of the river system was unsuitable for a port, he surveyed the mouth of a smaller river which entered Wide Bay.
 Burnett submitted reports which gave birth to Maryborough in 1847.
 In recognition of his work, Governor Sir Charles FitzRoy decreed that the large river be called the Burnett, whilst the Wide Bay river was named the Mary after Lady FitzRoy.

-In January 1848 Burnett left the survey office in Brisbane for long overdue leave and did not return until January 1851.
+In January 1848 Burnett left the survey office in Brisbane to undertake surveys on the Darling Downs and did not return until January 1851.
 Three years later he received news from England of his election as a fellow of the Royal Geographical Society.
 He died aged 39 on 18 July 1854 in his home at Kangaroo Point, Brisbane.
 According to the Moreton Bay Courier, 22 July, Burnett's constitution decayed prematurely because of his enthusiastic and almost reckless devotion to the trying duties of his profession.

 This article was first published in hardcopy in Australian Dictionary of Biography, Volume 3, (MUP), 1969